STM32-base/STM32-base.github.io/guides/platformio.md

 ![Getting Started with PlatformIO Debug Initialization]({{ site.url }}/assets/img/guides/platformio/setting-up-project-7.png) {: style="text-align: center;"}

-We need to wait some time while PlatformIO is initializing a debug session and when the first line after the `main` function is highlighted we are ready to debug:
+The initialization of a debug session will take some time and when the first line after the `main` function is highlighted the project is ready for debugging:

 ![Getting Started with PlatformIO Debug Session]({{ site.url }}/assets/img/guides/platformio/setting-up-project-8.png) {: style="text-align: center;"}

-We can walk through the code using control buttons, set breakpoints, see peripheral registers, add variables to the `Watch` window:
+During a debug session it's possible to step through the code using control buttons, set breakpoints, see peripheral registers, and add variables to the `Watch` window:

 ![Getting Started with PlatformIO Debug Features]({{ site.url }}/assets/img/guides/platformio/setting-up-project-9.png) {: style="text-align: center;"}

 ## Conclusion

-Now we have a project template for the `STM32 Nucleo-F401RE` board that we can use as a boilerplate for the next projects.
+This guide showed how to start developing for STM32 microcontrollers from within Visual Studio Code and the PlatformIO ecosystem.
+The project created throughout this guide can be used as a boilerplate for the next projects based on the `STM32 Nucleo-F401RE` board.

 ## Next steps